Hillbert-F/GenAI_Project/README.md

 **3. Splitting**: Divides the dataset into training (`train_data.json`) and validation (`val_data.json`) subsets.

 ### Fine-Tuning Process
 The fine-tuning workflow is detailed in the `Qwen2.5_Fine_Tuning.ipynb` notebook.
-But as there are **temporarily no datasets designated for our goal**, the tuned model and is not recommended for use.
+But as there are **temporarily no datasets designated for our goal**, the tuned model is not recommended for use.
 The notebook was kept simply **to show the idea and logic to fine-tune a pre-trained model** to be used in a particular situation.

 ## Acknowledgments
 This project was developed as part of a course on Generative AI Models in Theory and Practice, leveraging cutting-edge Transformer-based models and APIs from Hugging Face.